Business

 “It’s not a small market or something where you can’t get everything that you would want,” Guastello said.
 “You’ll be able to go to the store and do all of your shopping.
 You won’t have to leave the city to go anywhere else.”

-The city currently owns the 6.8 acres of land where The Fresh Market will be built, which will be sold to the grocery store company.
-This will be the first Fresh Market location in Missouri, according to its website.
+The city currently owns the 6.8 acres of land where Fresh Market of Northtown will be built, which will be sold to the grocery store company.
+The new Fresh Market will be a branch of the locally owned World Fresh Market and El Mercado Fresco.

 The store is expected to bring in a projected $20 million in annual sales tax revenue and around 100 new jobs, according to Guastello.
 It will also promote walkability, attract people to the city to do their shopping and fills a need identified by community members, he said.